-If the people don’t fear authority
+If the people do not fear the powerful

-Then a greater authority will appear.
+Then the rule is that a greater power will appear.

 Let them not disrespect their homes

-Nor loathe their homeland.
+Or reject their homeland.

-Truly, only he who is not disrespectful
+Truly, only he who does not reject

-Will not be disrespected.
+Will not be rejected.

 Truly, because the sage

-Knows himself, he appears selfless.
+Knows himself, he appears selfless;